nathanhoad/godot_dialogue_manager/docs/Settings.md

 ## Editor

-**Compiler**

-- `Check for errors as you type` will do a syntax check after 1 second of inactivity.
-- `Store compile results in resource` will allow you to turn off pre-baking compile results.
-When this is off, dialogue resources will be parsed at run time instead.
 - `Treat missing translations as errors` can be enabled if you are using static translation keys and are adding them manually (there is an automatic static key button but you might be writing specific keys).
-- `Continue through title after block` will skip over titles and continue dialogue as if the title wasn't there.
-When this is enabled you can use `=> END` to manually end dialogue.

-**Editor**

 - `Wrap long lines` turns on word wrapping.

 ## Runtime

-**Responses**

 - `Include responses with failed conditions` will include responses that failed their condition check in the list of responses attached to a given line.

-**Game States**
+### Globals shortcuts

 The dialogue runtime itself is stateless, meaning it looks to your game to provide values for variables and for methods to run.
-At run time, the dialogue manager will check the current scene first and then check any global states provided here.
+At run time, the dialogue manager will check the current scene first and then check any globals.

-For example, I have a persistent `GameState` and an ephemeral `SessionState` that my dialogue uses.
+If you don't want to type out a globals' name all of the time you can add it to the globals shortcut list.

+For example, instead of having to type out `GameState.some_variable`, you could enable `GameState` and then you would just need to type out `some_variable`.

 ![GameState and SessionState are used by dialogue](states.jpg)